Faster computation of nonstabilizerness: Scaling Up the Exact Stabilizer Extent Calculation

-We call the proposed algorithm to compute the stabilizer fidelity as \textit{stabilizer pruning}, which is based on Theorem~\ref{thm:overlapProblem} and the branch and bound method~\cite{Horst1990} (see Fig.~\ref{fig:BB} for its visual representation).
-The main idea is that, since we are solving a maximization problem, solutions inferior to the current best solution (or to 1 for the case in Section~\ref{subsec:optimality}) are unnecessary.
-We can thus terminate branching if the upper bound of the current state is lower than these values.
-For more details on the pruning strategy, see Appendix~\ref{sec:Pruning}.
-By applying a similar argument for every $k,R$, and $t$, we can derive the next theorem. \begin{restatable}{theorem}{complexityStabilizerOverlap} The stabilizer fidelity of a $n$-qubit pure state $\ket{\psi}$ can be computed in the time complexity of $\order{\abs{S_n}}$ and the space complexity of $\order{2^n}$. \end{restatable} Let us briefly discuss the numerical results of the stabilizer pruning.
+Let us briefly discuss the numerical results of the stabilizer pruning.
 We find that the run time to compute the stabilizer fidelity of a Haar random 8-qubit state is 5 seconds, and that of a 9-qubit state is 26 minutes.
 We will use a slightly modified version of this algorithm as a subroutine to compute the stabilizer extent; namely, besides finding the maximum, we also identify other large overlaps.
-All numerical experiments in this paper were conducted using \Cpp17 compiled by GCC 9.4.0 and a cluster computer powered by Intel(R) Xeon(R) CPU E52640 v4 with 270 GB of RAM using 40 threads.
+All numerical experiments in this paper were conducted using \Cpp17 compiled by GCC 9.4.0 and a cluster computer powered by Intel(R) Xeon(R) CPU E52640 v4 with \SI{270}{\giga\byte} of RAM using 40 threads.
 All the codes are available at GitHub~\cite{Hamaguchi_stabilizer_extent_2024}.

+\black{Comparing these results with our previous work~\cite[Corollary 1]{Hamaguchi2024handbookquantifying}, the computational complexity has been improved by a factor of $n$, and the computation time has been significantly reduced.
+This difference can be attributed to the fact that, while our previous work could accept general mixed state $\rho$ as input to compute the maximum fidelity, the current results only consider a pure state $\ket{\psi}$ as input to compute the stabilizer fidelity.
+As previously mentioned, the stabilizer fidelity for pure states can utilize the mathematically simpler representation shown in Theorem~\ref{thm:stabilizerStatesStandardForm} and stabilizer pruning, indicating a fundamental gap between the two approaches.}